 How to Create a Circus Party on a Budget

-First, freebies make parties cheaper.
+First, printables make parties cheaper.
 There’s no way around that.
-That’s why I created the Journey Junkies Club.
-It’s stocked with 10 free printables and graphics.
+That’s why I created The Printables Club.
+It’s stocked with 1000s of printables and graphics.
 Each of the designs are made so that they can be used for a variety of events too.

 2. Keep the Invitations Simple